 Enter the revenue for the current accounting period.
 Based on the historical gross profit percentage calculated in Step 1, the calculator now estimates the cost of goods sold for the period.

 Finally, the gross profit method calculator estimates the ending inventory for the accounting period by deducting the cost of goods sold from the goods available for sale.

 The GP method calculator spreadsheet is available for download in Excel format by following the link below.

 The gross profit method calculator is one of many financial calculators available for bookkeeping and accounting, discover another at the links below.

-- Future Value of a Growing Annuity Calculator
+- Present Value of Annuity Due Calculator

 Users use this gross margin method calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a GP method calculator that you might use when considering how to calculate ending inventory.
 It is purely illustrative.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
 If you do spot a mistake in this GP% method calculator, please let us know and we will try to fix it.